radiscipio/Project-4/README.md

 ## API Info
 I have two API's seeding into the project.
 One is user made, by registering themselves on the website, and the other are the products displayed on the site.

 ## MVP/ Post MVP

 #### MVP
 - All main components (Main (Home), Products, Profile, Cart, Help, Header, and Footer)
--  Working flow of a functional website (minus actually paying for products.
+- Working flow of a functional website (without payment)
 - Working shopping cart for users to edit their items, but not delete from the database
-- Full CRUD to create, read, update, and delete a signed up user, and their information.
+- Full CRUD to create, read, update, and delete a signed up user, and their information

 #### Post MVP
-- Add in more components to mirror Harrys.com, and give the feel of an actual business
+- Add in more features (Build a shave kit and save orders), and give the feel of an actual business
 - Saving user shipping info
 - Add filters to the products
 - Add in more variety of products